Notice:

 • A prison sentence between five and 99 years

-The penalties for embezzlement can be harsher if the defendant is facing an aggravated offense.
+The penalties for embezzlement can be harsher if the defendant faces an aggravated offense.
 The penalties for the crime will be increased to the next higher category.
-For example, if someone stole $200, but the offense is aggravated, they would be facing the penalties of the category for property between $500-$1,500 (which includes fines of up to $4,000 and up to one year in jail).
-In order for an offense to be aggravated, it must include one or more of the following factors:
+For example, if someone stole $200, but the offense is aggravated, they would face the penalties for the category for property between $500-$1,500 (which includes fines of up to $4,000 and up to one year in jail).
+For an offense to be aggravated, it must include one or more of the following factors:

 • The victim of the crime was an elderly person, 65 years or older